binbinmods/Hecar/Hecar/README.md

 This currently does not include any events or quests related to Hecar.
 This will be updated in the future with a future mod release.

+A huge thanks to @Cixhelfox for the artwork!

 Known Issues:
 - The custom descriptions for Crack Heads and Waning Blessing do not appear when the cards are in your hand.
 Their effects still apply, and appear in the tome/after you have played them, but not in your hand.
 This is a visual bug only.
 - The reduction by 50% on Starlit Scourge is janky.
 Will fix this at some later point